JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 *runbench [test] [API] [Mode]*

 - *runbench*: Calls the function
+- *test*: Define the test codes that the script should perform.
-- *test*: Common tests are 3,4,5,54 and 55.
+Common codes are 3,4,5,54 and 55.
 Recommended are tests 5 and 55, or only 55, as these are the most demanding.
+- *API*: Select the graphics API to be used for the benchmark.
-- *API*: Should be "opengl" (any X-Plane 11 version) or "vulkan" (X-Plane 11.50+), without quotes.
+Should be "opengl" (any X-Plane 11 version) or "vulkan" (X-Plane 11.50+) (without quotes).
+- *Mode*: Switch between driver modes, shader compilers or drivers.
-- *Mode*: "glthread" forces Mesa's GLThread mode on, otherwise it'll be off. **OpenGL only!**
+"glthread" forces Mesa's GLThread mode on, otherwise it'll be off. **OpenGL only!**
-"llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Vulkan mode and Mesa drivers only**
+"llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Vulkan mode and Mesa drivers only!**
-"amdvlk" forces usage of the AMDVLK Vulkan driver. **Vulkan mode only**
+"amdvlk" forces usage of the AMDVLK Vulkan driver. **Vulkan mode only!**

+&nbsp;

+Sequential benchmark runs can be set up by simply calling the function multiple times with the appropiate parameters (such as in the example configuration).

 &nbsp;